ErinMorelli/em-media-handler/docs/index.rst

 EM Media Handler
 ============================================

-Welcome to to the documentation for `EM Media Handler`_, a comprehensive media automation system for Linux and OS X.
+Welcome to to the documentation for `EM Media Handler`_, a comprehensive media automation system for Linux, macOS, and Windows (beta).

 To get started, begin with the :doc:`guide/index` guide.
 Which will walk you through the basics of installation and configuration.